-During the year, the Company paid an insurance premium to insure officers of the Company and its controlled entities against liability for losses arising from any claim for civil or criminal proceedings in their capacity as an officer of the entities.
+During the year, the Company paid an insurance premium to insure officers of the Company and its controlled entities against liability.
+The liabilities insured are for losses arising from any claim against an officer for any civil or criminal proceeding in their capacity as an officer of the entities.
 The contract also covers officers of the wholly owned controlled entities.